 - making short straight cuts along a drawn line

 Generally, the guide is convenient for cutting smaller pieces.
 It is easy to use and quick to set up.
-Though I wouldn’t recommend using the guide for cutting anything longer than 20 cm.
-To cut longer pieces using a jigsaw, I would either use a jigsaw guide track or a straight edge guide designed for longer cuts.
+However, I wouldn’t recommend using the guide for cutting anything longer than 20 cm.

-NOTE: When building the guide make sure the wood pieces are fixed at 90 degrees.
-That will help when making precise 90-degree cuts.
-It is definitely worth spending a bit of extra time on this step.
+NOTE: There is one important step when building the guide.
+Make sure the wood pieces are fixed at 90 degrees.
+That will ensure your cuts will be precisely 90-degrees.
+It is worth spending a bit of extra time on this step.

 How to Make the Guide Even Better